-Schedule H (Form 5500) 2019 Page 4 - 1 Yes No Amount Were any leases to which the plan was a party in default or classified during the year as uncollectible?
+Yes No Amo ount b Were any loans by the plan or fixed income obligations due the plan in default as of the close of the plan year or classified during the year as uncollectible?
+Disregard participant loans secured by participant's account balance.
+(Attach Schedule G (Form 5500) Part I if "Yes" is checked.)
+4b X С Were any leases to which the plan was a party in default or classified during the year as uncollectible?
 (Attach Schedule G (Form 5500) Part II if "Yes" is checked.)
-4c X Were there any nonexempt transactions with any party-in-interest?
+4c X d Were there any nonexempt transactions with any party-in-interest?
 (Do not include transactions reported on line 4a.
 Attach Schedule G (Form 5500) Part III if "Yes" is checked.)
-4d X Was this plan covered by a fidelity bond?
-4e X 12 Did the plan have a loss, whether or not reimbursed by the plan's fidelity bond, that was caused by fraud or dishonesty?
-4f X Did the plan held any spects whose current value was neither readily determined an an f Did the plan have a loss, whether or not reimbursed by the plan's fidelity bond, that was caused by fraud or dishonesty?
+4d X е Was this plan covered by a fidelity bond?
+4e Х 12000000 f Did the plan have a loss, whether or not reimbursed by the plan's fidelity bond, that was caused by fraud or dishonesty?
 4f X g Did the plan hold any assets whose current value was neither readily determinable on an established market nor set by an independent third party appraiser?
 4g X h Did the plan receive any noncash contributions whose value was neither readily determinable on an established market nor set by an independent third party appraiser?
 4h X i Did the plan have assets held for investment?
 (Attach schedule(s) of assets if "Yes" is checked, and see instructions for format requirements.)
 4i X j Were any plan transactions or series of transactions in excess of 5% of the current value of plan assets?
-(Attach schedule of transactions if "Yes" is checked, and see instructions for format requirements.)
-4 j X k Were all the plan assets either distributed to participants or beneficiaries, transferred to another plan, or brought under the control of the PBGC?
+(Attach schedule of transactions if "Yes" is checked and see instructions for format requirements.)
+4j X k Were all the plan assets either distributed to participants or beneficiaries, transferred to another plan, or brought under the control of the PBGC?
 4k X I Has the plan failed to provide any benefit when due under the plan?
 41 X m If this is an individual account plan, was there a blackout period?
 (See instructions and 29 CFR 2520.101-3.)
 4m n If 4m was answered "Yes," check the "Yes" box if you either provided the required notice or one of the exceptions to providing the notice applied under 29 CFR 2520.101-3 4n 5a Has a resolution to terminate the plan been adopted during the plan year or any prior plan year? s X No 5b If, during this plan year, any assets or liabilities were transferred from this plan to another plan(s), ide transferred.
-(See instructions.) ntify t he plan(s) to w hich assets or liab ilities were 5b(1) Name of plan(s) 5b(2) EIN(s) 5b(3) PN(s) UCE NT TECHNOLOGIES INC. PENSION PLAN 2: 2-3408857 002 OKIA RETIREMENT INCOME PLAN 2 2-3408857 001
+(See instructions.) ntify t he plan (s) to w hich assets or liab pilities were 5b(1) Name of plan(s) 5b(2) EIN(s) 5b(3) PN(s) .UCE NT TECHNOLOGIES INC. PENSION PLAN 2 2-3408857 002 IOKI i A RETIREMENT INCOME PLAN 2 2-3408857 001 ir Vas the plan a defined benefit plan covered under the PBGC insurance program at any time during this instructions.)
+"Yes" is checked, enter the My PAA confirmation number from the PBGC premium filing for this plan year.
+X Yes No RISA section 4021